Erin’s Recipe Rundown

-Who doesn’t love mozzarella cheese sticks?
-They’re gooey and cheesy on the inside, crisp and crunchy on the outside…it’s an irresistible combination!
+Who doesn’t love mozzarella sticks?
+They’re gooey and cheesy on the inside plus crisp and crunchy on the outside — an irresistible combination!
+And even better, this recipe is totally gluten-free, but no one will be the wiser.

-Pair this mozzarella stick recipe with tomato sauce, marinara, ranch dressing, or your favorite dipping sauce.
+Pair these gluten-free mozzarella sticks with marinara, ranch dressing, or your favorite dipping sauce.
 This is the perfect snack for any occasion!

 Ingredients You’ll Need

 • Gluten-free breadcrumbs: For best results, use gluten-free panko breadcrumbs.
-These work best and create the ideal texture!
-I really like Ian’s gluten-free panko.
+They’re light and airy which creates a crispier, crunchier coating for the ideal texture!

-• Gluten-free flour: You can use any kind of gluten-free all-purpose flour for this recipe.
-It doesn’t necessarily need to be 1:1 baking flour.
+• Gluten-free flour: The flour helps the breadcrumbs stick to the cheese.
+You can use any kind of gluten-free all-purpose flour for this recipe.
+It doesn’t necessarily need to be a measure-for-measure flour.

-• Mozzarella: While you can use pre-sliced mozzarella sticks, freshly slicing real mozzarella cheese yourself will give you a meltier, more delicious mozzarella stick.
-I like to buy part skim mozzarella cheese.
+• Mozzarella: While you can use pre-sliced mozzarella sticks for ease, freshly sliced mozzarella cheese will give you a meltier, higher quality mozzarella stick.
+I like to buy a block of whole milk mozzarella cheese and slice it up myself!

 How to Make Gluten-Free Mozzarella Sticks